 In accordance with Ordinance Section 92-39(6) we have calculated the actuarial liability for retired members.
-The market value of assets held in the Retiree Reserve on the valuation date was not available at the time this report was issued.
-As a result, we are unable to determine if a transfer to the Retiree Reserve is required.
-Once the value of the Retiree Reserve is available, the System should complete the table below and implement any necessary transfers.
+The market value of assets held in the Retiree Reserve on the valuation date was greater than the value of retiree liabilities.
+As a result, a transfer is not required.